Our frequently asked questions are broken down by categories for ease-of-use. Simply click on any question for more information.

 Note: Batteries are sold in sets of 2

-We highly recommend that you contact our tech support department to help diagnose your issues.
-What may appear to be an issue with a board may be another component (such as a fuse or contactor) that may need to be replaced.
-Our technicians will help determine your issue and recommend a solution.
+Contact Technical Support at 610-691-2224.
+What may appear to be an issue with a board might be another component (such as a fuse or contactor) in need of replacement.
+Our technicians will diagnose your problem and help you find a solution.

-Place the RMA# on the outside and inside of the box and be sure to include your purchase order (if applicable), contact information, shipping address, small parcel carrier and shipping method (such as ground, 2 day or overnight).
+Place the RMA# on the outside and inside of the box.
+Make sure to include your purchase order (if applicable), contact information, shipping address, small parcel carrier and shipping method (such as ground, 2-day or overnight).

-*note: if a complete unit is being returned, please remove all batteries prior to shipping.
+*Note: If a complete unit is being returned, remove all batteries prior to shipping.
 Do not ship the batteries unless specifically directed.

 Board pricing is dependent upon the type of board.
 Please send the serial number and model number of your board to email@example.com and We can provide current pricing and lead times.

 Yes, but you will need to provide the serial number and model number of your board so that the correct replacement board can be provided.

 Standard lead time for a replacement board is 2 - 3 days.
 Expediting is often available.

 Standard repair time is 1 week for a returned board.
 Occasionally after evaluation, we may determine that the board is not repairable.

 The standard warranty on a new board is 1 year from date of shipment.

 A product that is repaired is provided with a 90 day warranty on the repairs.
 If the original 1 year warranty is a longer period then that applies.